zynthbox/zynthbox-dependencies/README.md

 # zynthbox-dependencies
-A repo to store sources of all the 3rd-party used by zynthbox
+A repo to store sources of all the 3rd-party dependencies used by Zynthbox